Get a quick quote

 RBA Cash Rate Updates 2024

-This has had a knock-on effect on variable home loan interest rates, which look set to remain higher for months to come.
-Several of the big banks already lifted their home loan rates on top of the November cash rate hike.
+This has had a knock-on effect on variable home loan interest rates, which look set to remain higher for some months yet.

 It’s understandable that homeowners are anxious about their home loan repayments.
 We've outlined everything you need to know about the latest RBA cash rate decision and what it means for your mortgage in the guide below.